 Jefferson chose the "little mountain" of Monticello as home for his expansive plantation, working farm, and homestead upon completing his term as the third President of the United States.
-Today a UNESCO World Heritage Site, Monticello tops must-see lists for good reason - the site houses thousands of artifacts and rare Jefferson ephemera.
+Today a UNESCO World Heritage Site, Monticello tops must-see places to visit lists for good reason: the site houses thousands of artifacts and rare Jefferson ephemera.

 Visitors should make time to explore Mulberry Row in order to more fully appreciate slave conditions in existence at the time.
-Slave living quarters and the industrial hub of the plantation are at the "Row."
-Special "Slavery at Monticello" tours are also available.
+Slave living quarters and the industrial hub of the plantation are at the "Row," and special "Slavery at Monticello" tours are also available.
 It's best to avoid large crowds by scheduling visits late in the day.

 The university provides free daily tours of the grounds while classes are in session.
-The hour-long tours, led by student volunteers, begin in the Rotunda, the center of Jefferson's "Academical Village" or core of the university's original campus.
+The hour-long tours, led by student volunteers, begin in the Rotunda, the center of Jefferson's "Academical Village," the core of the university's original campus.
 Modeled upon the Roman second-century Pantheon, the Rotunda has served as the iconic symbol of the university since its construction in 1826.

 Several UVA gardens are easily accessed when touring the campus.
 Gardens along the east and west pavilions incorporate intricate geometric designs; ornate boxwood patterns; and native trees, shrubs, and plantings favored by Jefferson.
 Pavilion Garden X, in the east pavilion, is one of the largest at more than 150 feet wide — the large oval design with "elephant ears" was based upon a Jefferson plan for a similar garden at Monticello.

-6 Experience Historic Civil War Sites
+3. Historic Civil War Sites

 Central Virginia figured prominently in a number of key battles and historically significant actions during the Civil War.
-Just 50 miles from Charlottesville, tourists can explore Appomattox Courthouse National Historic Park, the site of the surrender of Robert E. Lee (General of the Army of Northern Virginia) to U.S. Grant.
+Just 50 miles from Charlottesville, tourists can explore Appomattox Court House National Historic Park, the site of the surrender of Robert E. Lee (General of the Army of Northern Virginia) to Ulysses S. Grant.
 The park includes a period recreation of the small village found in the mid-1800s, architectural walking tours, and the Appomattox County Historical Museum.